 Okay, so there was one point when it almost took a turn toward ugly.
 When I first did this project, I actually sealed the floors two times.
 The first time I used Varathane Crystal Clear Water-based floor sealer in Gloss Finish.
 The floor was so shiny and glossy that it looked wet long after it dried.
 The extreme shininess of it also highlighted every single imperfection in the plywood – not pretty at all.
-Luckily, I kept my head and went back to the store and bought Rust-Oleum Varathane Clear Water-Based Poleurethane, Satin Finish.
+Luckily, I didn’t let that get me down; I just went back to the store and bought Rust-Oleum Varathane Clear Water-Based Poleurethane, Satin Finish.
 I put this right over the finish I had previously used and it turned out perfectly.

 So there you have it – the unbiased truth.
 It may not be perfect, but I absolutely adore my painted plywood floor.

-I love to help out fellow DIYers – you can email questions to firstname.lastname@example.org or just leave them in the comments.
+I love to help out fellow DIYers – if you still have questions, leave them in the comments!